U-Shift/MQAT/README.md

-# MQAT
+# Quantitative Methods of Analysis in Transportation
- Materials to be used at the MQAT class
+ Materials to be used at the [MQAT course](https://fenix.tecnico.ulisboa.pt/cursos/mst/disciplina-curricular/845953938490333)

 ## includes